ryantd/veloce/README.md

-# Phetware (WIP)
+# Enscale (WIP)
-## About `phetware`
+## About
-__phetware__ is an `instant distributed computing` toolbox based on the Ray stack and ML/DL frameworks, which is scalable, efficient, and easy-to-use.
+Enscale is an `instant distributed computing` toolbox based on the Ray stack and ML/DL frameworks, which is scalable, efficient, and easy-to-use.
 It accelerates the development of any ML/DL training workload, on any cloud or local, at any number of workloads.

-### To Ray Team
-The project name comes from the system (named phet) within our company, so be free to change it.

 ## Goals
 - Launch any ML/DL workloads **instantly** locally or to any cloud